-It perfectly describes how it looked like here, in Czech Republic, before and during the First Czechoslovak Republic.
+It perfectly describes how it looked like here, in the Czech Republic, before and during the First Czechoslovak Republic.
 Actually, not only here, but also around.
 At least the relationships between countries and people.

-It’s not uncommon to hear people complaining how bad it is nowadays.
+It’s not uncommon to hear people complaining about how bad it is nowadays.
 How it was better before.
 Well…

 For me is also interesting how he saw America or Russia.
 Americans had practical optimism.
 Russians had disgusting politics, but very kind people.
 Masaryk said we should learn from everyone.
 Including ourselves and our history.
-Well, the same can be seen today and we learned nothing!
+Well, the same can be seen today, and we learned nothing!

 Or the importance of religion, how church and traditions helped to country life.
 Also, politics; why we have so many parties when America has only two.
 Thoughts about communism and where it can be used (only in a family or small friendly town).

 And about life.
 How important it is to have a life rich of events and personal progress.
 So read this book as this one is really good. :-)